Who’s the best mentor?

 Choosing a mentor is tough.
 You want the right mix of empathy (they’ve been there) and accountability to keep you moving forward as an entrepreneur.

 A mentor’s first job is to diagnose your largest problem and then show you the best solution for you right now.
 But that’s the easy part.
-We use tools like the Two-Brain Dashboard and the Two-Brain Roadmap to make the diagnosis and prescription clear.
+We use tools like the Two-Brain Dashboard and the Two-Brain Growth ToolKit to make the diagnosis and prescription clear.

 The hard part is implementation.